Lucqqq/IT-docs/Docker/Containers/Authelia.md

 touch users_database.yml #create a user-database
 ```

-After that is done you need to configure the configuration file.
+After that is done, you need to configure the configuration file.
 An example can be found above.
 **Be sure to edit all the secret!!**
 ```sh
 nano configuration.yml